Top 10 Missionary Schools to Attend

 On one end of the missionary training spectrum, the opportunities for professionals interested in sharing their knowledge and experience continue to grow.
 On the other end, students examining their options for education and training also have plenty of choices.

-In the list below, we’ve identified 10 trusted missionary schools or organizations.
-Some of them are colleges that offer undergraduate and even graduate degrees in mission-related fields.
+Some missionary schools are colleges that offer undergraduate and even graduate degrees in mission-related fields.
 Others are missions-related organizations that provide training.
 Whichever fits your needs best, these missionary schools can give you a great first step toward your future on the mission field.

 Located in Hope, West Virginia, Appalachian Bible College has been training ministry leaders for more than seven decades.
 While the school does charge tuition fees, scholarships and financial aid make the education more reasonable.
 ABS is an accredited institution and provides cross-cultural experiences.
 Its foundational degree is in Bible and Theology, but most students actually earn double majors that integrate other ministry areas.
 The missions major comes with a variety of emphases, including aviation, international studies, and healthcare fields.